dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 ### Project Initialization

-To initialize a new DBOS application, run the following command.
+From your project folder initialize a new DBOS application, run the following command.
 Application names should be between 3 and 30 characters and must contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).

 ```bash
 npx -y @dbos-inc/dbos-sdk@latest init -n <app-name>
 ```

-This creates a folder for your project, configures its layout, and installs required dependencies.
+This creates a folder for your application, configures its layout, and installs required dependencies.
 If successful, it should print `Application initialized successfully!`.

 ### Getting Started